Evertras/rcc/README.md

 RCC_STORAGE_TYPE=file ./bin/rcc
 ```

+See `rcc --help` for more configuration options.

 ### In Memory

+`--storage-type in-memory`

 A simple in-memory repository is default for testing.
 This should not actually
 be used anywhere besides for quick testing purposes.

+### Local File

+`--storage-type file`

+Stores all key/values in a local directory that can be supplied with config.
+Useful for running in a non-AWS setup.

 ### DynamoDB

+`--storage-type dynamodb`

 Stores data in DynamoDB because it's cheap and easy.
 The following schema is used.